 Recreational Fishing in America

-According to the latest U.S. Fish and Wildlife Service’s report, nearly 40 million licensed anglers generate over $45 billion in retail sales with a $125 billion impact on the nation’s economy creating employment for over one million people.
+Over 49 million anglers generate over $45 billion in retail sales with a $125 billion impact on the nation’s economy creating employment for over one million people.
 The political clout is even greater when you consider at least 60 million anglers fish at some point over a five-year period.

 Detailed information on angler participation is available to ASA members.
 For general information, contact Communications Director Mary Jane Williamson, (703) 519-9691 x227.

 - U.S. Angler Population – Their Lifestyles and License Buying Habits